MicrosoftDocs/cloud-adoption-framework/docs/scenarios/generative-ai/generative-vs-traditional-ai.md

 - **OpenAI**: Ensure that artificial general intelligence (AGI) benefits all of humanity.

-## Decision considerations
+## Deciding on the right blend of AI for your use cases

 When deciding between traditional AI and generative AI, consider the following:

+> TBD - Decision considerations.

-- How How would you rate your organization's ability to develop or procure AI models?
+- Idea/talking points: How would you rate your organization's ability to develop or procure AI models?
+- Idea/talking points: When deciding between traditional AI and generative AI, consider the following:

+### No-code

+### Low-code

+### Pro-code

 ## Next steps